dankuck/dankuck.github.io/_posts/2021-04-03-trumans-map-5-loss-aversion.md

 “So I’ll see you at 7?” he expected at me.

 “Yeah, sure, we’ll be there.”
-Then before he could cut me off again, “Pastor what’s that thing you said about ‘the valley of the shadow of death’?”
+Then before he could cut me off again, “What’s that thing you said about ‘the valley of the shadow of death’?”
 I had never mentioned those words to anyone before.

 His smile dropped away and he glanced at the bathroom.
 I thought he was gonna be sick.